lumeland/lume.land/plugins/basic_auth.md

 ### Local development

-You can configure Lume's development server to use this middleware in the `_config.ts` file:
+Configure Lume's development server to use this middleware in the `_config.ts`
+file:

 ```js
 import lume from "lume/mod.ts";